Measure, Monitor, Manage – Part 1

 Obesity is ranked as one of the most significant human health issues.
-Similarly, obesity ranks as one of the most common forms of malnutrition in our pet dogs.
+Similarly, obesity ranks as one of the most common forms of malnutrition in our dogs.
 Malnutrition I hear you say?
 How?
 Surely a malnourished animal is an underweight animal?
 Well, obesity (and indeed any animal carrying a little more bodyweight than they should) is indeed malnourished, although typically, obesity is a result of an excess of food (and specifically energy, in the form of calories) than a lack of food.

 There are a whole range of reasons, including busy lifestyles, restrictions on free exercise and increased humanisation of our dogs.
 However, one key problem is the easy access to tasty, energy dense food, including treats.
-Obesity put quite simply is where more energy goes in than has been burned off and if our dogs get more tasty food and treats than exercise to burn those calories off, they run the risk of getting fat.
+Obesity put quite simply is where more energy goes in than has been burned off and if they get more tasty food and treats than exercise to burn those calories off, they run the risk of getting fat.

-A fit, not fat Fido is possible though!
-And if Fido is a little fatter than ideal, there are LOTS of things you can do to help them become slimmer, fitter and healthier.
+A fit, not fat dog is possible though!
+And if yours is a little fatter than ideal, there are LOTS of things you can do to help them become slimmer, fitter and healthier.
 Who knows, we might even benefit too!
 This series of articles will explore some of the approaches we can take to help manage our dogs’ waistlines, from the fun to the functional.
 Let’s begin with one of the simplest and most important nutritional ways of doing this;

 Measure, Monitor, Manage

-This means weighing your dog regularly and keeping a note of their weight.
+This means weighing them regularly and keeping a note of their weight.
 Weekly weigh ins are a great routine to get into and allows you to easily and quickly identify trends either up or down.
-Equally, weigh your dog’s food and ensure you are feeding accurately and to guidelines (remembering that some dogs need feeding less than a recommended feeding guide!)
-Scoops are notoriously inaccurate, it is it much better to accurately weigh your dog’s food regularly.
+Equally, weigh your dog’s food and ensure you are feeding accurately and to guidelines (remembering that some dogs need feeding less than a recommended feeding guide!); why not try our free online feeding guide!
+Scoops are notoriously inaccurate, it is much better to accurately weigh your dog’s food regularly.

-A top tip is to weigh out your dog’s daily amount in the morning and spread it through the day in meals and treats.
+A top tip is to weigh out their daily amount in the morning and spread it through the day in meals and treats.
 Don’t be tempted to add more however!
 Getting into a daily routine like this is key to starting to keep them in shape!